Schoep's Ice Cream: Receivership

-On October 14, 2019 Schoep's Ice Cream announced that the company had filed for receivership.
-Schoep's was sold to California-based company Brothers International Deserts on February 27, 2020.
+On October 14, 2019, Schoep's Ice Cream announced that the company had filed for receivership.
+Schoep's was sold to California-based company Brothers International Desserts on February 27, 2020.

 Operation

 All of Schoep's Ice Cream is currently produced from a single factory located on Division Street in Madison, Wisconsin.
 By 2008, Schoeps was producing 6,000 gallons of ice cream an hour and 2.5 million gallons a year.
 With this high production rate, Schoeps has been recognized as the top producer of ice cream in the state of Wisconsin.
-Due to its growth, in 2005 Schoep's opened a $7 million, 46000 sqft distribution center on Manufacturers Drive, near the Dane County Regional Airport.
+Its growth led it, in 2005, Schoep's to open a $7 million, 46000 sqft distribution center on Manufacturers Drive, near the Dane County Regional Airport.
 This new facility featured space for 3,600 pallets and 14 loading-dock doors.
 Before this facility was built, Schoeps had shipped all of their ice cream from two loading docks at their factory.

 In 2016, Schoep's produced 10 million gallons of ice cream, and topped $60 million in sales, shipping its product to all 50 states and Puerto Rico.
 In 2017, Schoep's made more than 12 million gallons of ice cream.
 Schoep's also makes frozen yogurt, frozen custard, lite ice cream, sherbert, and ice cream novelties.